-In-house FBM – Sellers who handle the entire fulfillment process themselves use their own warehouses, software, staff, and preferred shipping carriers.
+Sellers who handle the entire fulfillment process themselves use their own warehouses, software, staff, and preferred shipping carriers.
 This can work well for companies in established markets, but expanding to new channels can create logistical challenges and divert precious time away from growing the business.

-As order volumes continued to grow, ECR determined they lacked the expertise and bandwidth to manage D2C fulfillment themselves.
+As order volumes continued to grow, ECR determined they lacked the expertise and bandwidth to manage ecommerce fulfillment themselves.
 So, they evaluated outsourced FBM partners that could support the entire warehousing and fulfillment process and promise 1-2-day delivery.

 Implementing faster shipping led to a 58% increase in D2C sales.
 Also, Cambridge Audio’s expanded nationwide delivery footprint better serves their retail partners, many of which have minimal inventory storage space and keep few products on-hand.